Updated August 31, 2020

 Oga’s Cantina – This is the much anticipated cantina that serves themed drinks (with or without alcohol) as well as beer and wine.
 Note: The cocktails are pre-mixed at Oga’s.
 I order a Bad Motivator IPA each time I visit, which is actually made by Sierra Nevada.
 This way, I know exactly what I’m getting.
 The cocktails are tasty, though!

 Milk Stand – Blue and Green Milk are offered here. ***Allows Mobile Ordering.

 Docking Bay 7 Food and Cargo – With counter service for lunch and dinner, you’ll find ribs, salads and other healthy options. ***Allows Mobile Ordering.

 Black Spire Outpost Market – Finally, we have a market type environment where you can wander, shop and eat with the following options to purchase food and drink:

 - +Ronto Roaster ***Allows Mobile Ordering.

 - +Kat Saka’s Kettle

-In addition to merchandise for sale around the land, there are two major shopping destinations:
+In addition to merchandise for sale around the land, there are three major shopping destinations: